linuschas/windows_vscode_platformio_guide/README.md

 ![alt text](img6.png "PlatformIO Extension Installation")

 -   Now, open the PlatformIO Extension.
-Either import a previous project, or creaet a new one to get started.
+Either import a previous project, or create a new one to get started.

 ![alt text](img7.png "Open PlatformIO Extension")